The Joy of playing trills in obscurity

 My music dream is to write a version of The Aristocrats joke for narrator and orchestra.
 Use cheap virtual instruments and play it at an open mic in town.

 Just so you know, play Beastie Boys’ Sabotage vocals around 1/4 speed and it syncs well with Barber’s Adagio for Strings.

 I just can’t quit you, Arnold Schoenberg.
 I don’t even like listening to you most of the time and you’re still one of my favorite composers.
 I find it difficult listening to others without also considering them through your prism.
 I discovered through you that I don’t have to necessarily enjoy something/someone to consider them good.

 I like how Mozart wrote music with poop and sex jokes and was a better musician than all of us.

 Sometimes it doesn’t get any better than Wagner operas before the singing starts.

 I love when old tv sitcoms shortened their opening credits for later seasons/reruns for the extra 15 seconds of commercial revenue.
 Remember how the Full House theme awkwardly cuts from mid verse to the ahhhhh transition to chorus?
-It still gives me joy how triumphantly shitty it is.
+It still gives me joy how triumphantly shitty we can be.

-A lot of country pop singers sound like they hired the dialect coach from the Cold Mountain movie.
-I’ve never heard that accent in the wild, whatever it is.
+A lot of modern country singers sound like they hired the dialect coach from the Cold Mountain movie.
+I’ve never heard that accent in the wild.